Feeding, Nutrition and Grooming Schedule, Why we feed Life's Abundance Pet Food Products and more.....

 Your puppy is on a strict feeding schedule.
 This is the feeding schedule as of 8 weeks of age.
 Ideally, food quantity should be based on the growth curve of your breed of dog.
 Overfeeding can cause excess weight gain, diarrhea, obesity in adulthood and joint and bone issues in the large breed puppy.
 Be sure to review the feeding guidelines recommended on the packaging of your puppy food formula and measure each serving accordingly.
 As your puppy gets older and bigger, you have to adjust the volume of food.
 NOTE: These feeding guidelines on the packages are suggestions!
 An 8 week old puppy from our kennel eats 3 times daily and has plenty of fresh water at all times.
 Having your puppy on a schedule will assist in house training too by making it more predictable when your puppy will need to eliminate.
 Just like children need structure, your puppy does too.
 Your puppy is currently on the following feeding schedule:

 HOUSE TRAINING Do not leave your puppy loose in your home and expect him to know where to go.
-Your puppy will always need to eliminate immediately when waking up from a nap, 30-45 (usually closer to the 45) minutes after eating and 30 minutes or so after playing.
+Your puppy will always need to eliminate immediately when waking up from a nap, 15-20 minutes after eating and 30 minutes or so after playing.
 There are many great books on training your new puppy that you can find at your local pet stores or library.
 You can also refer to the House training page on this website.
 We have litter trained your puppy!
 What this means is when your puppy has been CONFINED in an X pen in our home ( kept in a controlled space) he's been provided a place to potty.
 He has been provided a similar place to potty outside and is taken there immediately after waking up in the morning, after eating, after playtime to encourage potty place is outside.
 They have been transitioned from the litter box to the front lawn for elimination however, still offered the litter pan when inside.

-SOME OF OUR FAVORITE GROOMING PRODUCTS Life's Abundance Ear Care Formula Excellent for everyday ear care after bathing, playing in the water or just to clean your dogs ears.
+SOME OF OUR FAVORITE GROOMING PRODUCTS Life's Abundance Ear Care Formula Excellent for everyday ear care after bathing, playing in the water or just to clean your dog's ears.
 Great for ear infections too!

 Life's Abundance Revitalizing Shampoo, Bath Fresh Mist for between bathing and Soothing Mist great for skin irritations.

 OUR FAVORITE TOYS The Kong Toys, The Fire Hydrant Treat Holder and the Peanut Butter Filled Bones from Lemos (peanut butter only!).
+Check out our STORE page for more ideas of toys.
 Some dogs are gentler than others.
 Some will play gentle and others will tear every toy you have up and then some.
 We like these toys for all of our dogs and puppies.
 These are difficult toys to destroy and we provide plenty of them so they learn what is theirs.
 Also, rotate you toys.
 Your puppy will get bored with the same toys but, if you take them away and exchange them for other toys when you re-introduce the old toys they will have interest in them again.
 If you have problems with your puppy chewing on things that he is not supposed to...be sure he is getting plenty of exercise.
 We don't allow our dogs to rough play in the house.
 If you do it today, they think it's o.k. all the time.
 If you don't want your dogs on the furniture later, don't invite him up on the couch while he is a puppy!
 Create good habits that you can all live with and be happy for many years to come.